Isabella FitzGibbon1

 Citations

-Hon.
-John Charles Henry FitzGibbon1
+John Charles Henry FitzGibbon, Viscount FitzGibbon1

 M, #125286, b.
 2 May 1829, d.
 25 October 1854

-Hon.
-John Charles Henry FitzGibbon matriculated at Christ Church College, Oxford University, Oxford, Oxfordshire, England, on 21 October 1846.1 He gained the rank of Lieutenant in the service of the 8th Hussars.1 He fought in the Battle of Balaclava.1
+He matriculated at Christ Church, Oxford University, Oxford, Oxfordshire, EnglandG, on 21 October 1846.1 He fought in the Battle of Balaclava.1 He gained the rank of Lieutenant in the 8th Hussars.1

 Citations

-- [S6] G.E.
+1. [S6] G.E.
 Cokayne; with Vicary Gibbs, H.A.
 Doubleday, Geoffrey H. White, Duncan Warrand and Lord Howard de Walden, editors, The Complete Peerage of England, Scotland, Ireland, Great Britain and the United Kingdom, Extant, Extinct or Dormant, new ed., 13 volumes in 14 (1910-1959; reprint in 6 volumes, Gloucester, U.K.: Alan Sutton Publishing, 2000), volume III, page 257.
 Hereinafter cited as The Complete Peerage.

 Evelyn Mary Doyle1